numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> img.shape
     (768, 1024, 3)

-The output is a `tuple` with three elements, which means that this is a three-dimensional array.
+The output is a :ref:`tuple <python:tut-tuples>` with three elements, which means that this is a three-dimensional array.
 In fact, since this is a color image, and we have used the ``imread`` function to read it, the data is organized in three 2D arrays, representing color channels (in this case, red, green and blue - RGB).
 You can see this by looking at the shape above: it indicates that we have an array of 3 matrices, each having shape 768x1024.

 Furthermore, using the ``ndim`` property of this array, we can see that